Speed Vs. Savings: Deciding Between Groupage and LCL for Time-Sensitive Cargo

 Strategies for Optimal Shipping Choices

-To make the best shipping decision for your business, it’s essential to take into account both the cost implications and the time sensitivity of your cargo.
+The best shipping decision for your business would be one that takes into account the cost implications and time sensitivity of your cargo.
 Your choice between groupage and less-than-container load (LCL) shipping should be optimized according to your specific needs and circumstances.

 1. Assess Your Shipping Volume: Consider your shipment volume regularly.
 If it’s small and not urgent, groupage can save you money.
 If the volume is significant and time-sensitive, LCL could be a better option.